 Pressure data was found to be extremely useful for the online modelling system.
-15 It was a powerful resource for model calibration and fault finding, and was used to generate alarms for low or unnecessarily high pressure detections.
+It was a powerful resource for model calibration and fault finding, and was used to generate alarms for low or unnecessarily high pressure detections.
 Availability of a stream of continuously updating flow and pressure data enabled calibration to current, rather than historic measurements, and to make it a continuous and iterative process, reflecting ever changing dynamics in the network caused, for example, by changes to valve positions, the timing of pump operations or the turnover rate of service reservoirs.

 Simulation results demonstrated that the online models could accurately calculate the magnitude of flow and pressure fluctuations caused by simulated bursts (Sect.
 3.1) and hence the effect on standards of service.
-This functionality can be used to identify faulty instrumentation or corrupt/missing data, unexpected flows or pressures, and erators to progress beyond the reactive and develop a proactive approach to network management.
-For example, the preliminary effects of a burst main can be detected at an early stage which, in turn, can allow the operators to minimize the later effects and sometimes pre-empt and avoid many standards of service failures by manipu-

-25 pump failure for example.
+This functionality can be used to identify faulty instrumentation or corrupt/missing data, unexpected flows or pressures, and pump failure for example.
 It can also generate warnings when flow or pressure is persistently moving towards an alarm situation.
 This enables fast response and proactive action to minimise the effect on customers.

 On-line simulation of a water distribution network provides a tool that can offer tangible and significant operational benefits for network managers.
-It allows network op-

-- Iating valves, providing an alternative supply or making other appropriate operational change.
+It allows network operators to progress beyond the reactive and develop a proactive approach to network management.
+For example, the preliminary effects of a burst main can be detected at an early stage which, in turn, can allow the operators to minimize the later effects and sometimes pre-empt and avoid many standards of service failures by manipulating valves, providing an alternative supply or making other appropriate operational change.
 Pressure effects on every pipe in a network can be captured to gather knowledge about which customers were affected by an event and for how long - a UK standards of service reporting requirement.
-With optimally located instrumentation, online models provide a visual overview of all flows and pressures across an entire network. - 10 Online models can be used to generate timely warnings of unusual flow and pressure events.
+With optimally located instrumentation, online models provide a visual overview of all flows and pressures across an entire network.
+Online models can be used to generate timely warnings of unusual flow and pressure events.
 They can monitor for persistent changes such as slow but continuous reduction in pressure.
 Then, in combination with the specialised detection and analysis of the AI system, can be used to help to locate burst pipes and unusual network flow and pressure events.

-15 3.6 Data sampling rate
+3.6 Data sampling rate

-The unofficial UK industry standard for the temporal resolution of flow and pressure data, at most locations, is 15 min.
-To some extent the use of 15 min hydraulic data is pragmatic (storage space of loggers and receiving systems), but it also reflects a trade off between the volume of information collected and the detail of flow or pressure

-- fluctuations that can be captured.
+The unofficial UK industry standard for the temporal resolution of flow and pressure data, at most locations, is 15 min (Mounce et al., 2012).
+To some extent the use of 15 min hydraulic data is pragmatic (storage space of loggers and receiving systems), but it also reflects a trade-off between the volume of information collected and the detail of flow or pressure fluctuations that can be captured.
 A good representation of the overall dynamics within a network can be observed with fifteen minute data, although the shape and amplitude of pressure transients cannot be resolved with data points more than a tenth of a second apart.
-Higher frequency sampling potentially also allows component analysis in order to gain an understanding of the different contributions to the total flow from - 25 different types of demand such as domestic and industrial, or flow due to leakage.
+Higher frequency sampling potentially also allows component analysis in order to gain an understanding of the different contributions to the total flow from different types of demand such as domestic and industrial, or flow due to leakage.
 However, little published work has investigated the benefit of using logging intervals in the sub-fifteen minute range.
 Data sample rates of 1, 5 and 15 min were evaluated for their suitability when used for flow and pressure event detection by the systems developed in this study; Table 1.